 Enforcement Training Academy (Advanced)

-Each year, SHAC joins forces with the California Animal Control Directors Association (CACDA) and the
+Each year, SHAC joins forces with the California Animal Control Directors Association (CACDA) to host the California Animal Care

 Conference.
 The Conference features tracks on Shelter Medicine,

 Management, Behavior & Training, Shelter Services, and Field Services.